-(1) Excludes interest expense on the \$28.3 million note payable, which is secured by a hotel property that is recognized as real estate owned in the Company's consolidated balance sheets (see Note 6 included in these consolidated financial statements for additional information on the note payable).
-Interest expense on the \$28.3 million note payable is included within expenses from real estate owned in the Company's consolidated statements of operations.
+- (1) Excludes interest expense on the \$28.3 million note payable, which is secured by a hotel property that is recognized as real estate owned in the Company's consolidated balance sheets (see Note 6 included in these consolidated financial statements for additional information on the note payable).
+Interest expense on the \$28.3 million note payable is included within expenses from real estate owned in the Company's consolidated statements of operations. - (2) Represents the net interest expense recognized from the Company's derivative financial instruments upon periodic settlement.